robertorcosta/azure-docs.pt-br/articles/data-factory/how-to-invoke-ssis-package-stored-procedure-activity.md

 Este artigo passo a passo usa um banco de dados SQL do Azure que hospeda o catálogo do SSIS.
 Você também pode usar uma Instância Gerenciada do Banco de Dados SQL do Azure.

 ## <a name="create-an-azure-ssis-integration-runtime"></a>Criar um Integration Runtime do Azure-SSIS
-Crie um Integration Runtime do Azure-SSIS, caso você não tenha um, seguindo as instruções passo a passo do [Tutorial: Implantar pacotes SSIS](tutorial-create-azure-ssis-runtime-portal.md).
+Crie um Integration Runtime do Azure-SSIS, caso você não tenha um, seguindo as instruções passo a passo no [Tutorial: Implantar pacotes do SSIS](tutorial-create-azure-ssis-runtime-portal.md).

 ## <a name="data-factory-ui-azure-portal"></a>Interface do usuário do Data Factory no Portal do Azure
 Nesta seção, você usa a interface do usuário do Data Factory para criar um pipeline do Data Factory com uma atividade de procedimento armazenado que invoca um pacote do SSIS.